ThatOneCalculator/DiscordRPCMaker/README.md

 3. Repeat part 4.

 ### Part 5: Editing your presence
 Want to edit your presence later?
-You can either:
+There's 2 options:
-- Redo part 3 (reccomended).
+- Redo part 3 (*Recommended, just do this!*)
-- Manually edit the `options.json` file.
+- Manually edit the options file.
+In Windows, this at `%APPDATA%\Roaming\drg-options.json`.
+In macOS/Linux, it's in `~/.config/drg-options.json`.

 ## Common issues

 <details>
-    <summary markdown="span">Click me for the  list of issues!</summary>
+    <summary markdown="span">Click me for the  list of issues!</summary>\

-### I have to be in the directory to run the file!
-This is a known issue, I'm working on an implementation for global configs.

 ### My buttons aren't working!
 Discord doesn't let you click your own buttons.
 However, everyone else can.
 This is a limitation with Discord.